djlucas/Samba-Admin-GUI/README.md

   A native GUI replacement for Microsoft's ADUC, enabling:
   - User, group, and computer account management
   - OU creation and delegation
-  - Attribute editing and schema-aware validatio
+  - Attribute editing and schema-aware validation

 - **sdns** – Samba DNS Manager
   A native GUI replacement for Microsoft's DNS, enabling: